veldhaenchen/flathunt/README.md

 ## Install

-Flathunter is a Python3 project - you will need Python3 installed to run the code.
+Flathunter is a Python (v3.5+) project - you will need Python3 installed to run the code.
 We recommend using [pipenv](https://pipenv-fork.readthedocs.io/en/latest/) to setup and configure your project.
 Install `pipenv` according to the instructions on the `pipenv` site, then run:

 ```sh
 $ pipenv install